enznear/codex_test/README.md

 The agent builds and runs Docker or Gradio apps and reports status back to the backend.

 The backend specifies a port for each app which the agent forwards to Docker or sets as the `PORT` environment variable for Gradio scripts.
-Docker apps should listen on the port indicated by this `PORT` environment variable.
-The agent additionally sets `ROOT_PATH` to `/apps/<app_id>` so frameworks like Gradio can launch under the correct path prefix by passing this value to their `root_path` argument.
+Docker apps should listen on the port indicated by this variable.
+The proxy now rewrites incoming requests so frameworks like Gradio no longer need a `root_path` argument.
+The agent still sets `ROOT_PATH` for compatibility, but it can be ignored.

 During upload the backend now verifies that the chosen port is free by briefly binding to it.
 If the port is busy another from the `AVAILABLE_PORTS` pool is